hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ## Application

-The `App` class is a logical concept to group instances of `Stack` and provide global configuration to all its dependencies.
+The `App` class is a logical concept to group instances of a `Stack` and provide global configuration to all its descendants.

 The synthesized output of an `App` will be written to the configured `output` path (`cdktf.out` by default).
 By default cdktf projects are designed to have one instance of `App`.
 However, one could have as many apps as desired wihtin a project.
 The output path for each `App` instance has to be unique, to avoid conflicts between apps for the synthesized output.